Abbysola/DevOps-Proj/Project7/Project_7_DevOps_Tooling_Website_Solution.md

 The following will be done on the web servers:

--Configure NFS client
+1. Configure NFS client
--Deploy a Tooling application to our Web Servers into a shared NFS folder -Configure the Web Servers to work with a single MySQL database
+2. Deploy a Tooling application to our Web Servers into a shared NFS folder
+3. Configure the Web Servers to work with a single MySQL database

+### Steps
 1. Launch a new EC2 instance with RHEL 8 Operating System
 2. Install NFS client
    ```sudo yum install nfs-utils nfs4-acl-tools -y```